loganandersen/cs4300/homework2/README.md

 booking system.

-I asked copilot why serializers are needed for HTML rest framework and it explained that it turned models into json
+I asked copilot why serializers are needed for HTML rest framework and it explained that it turned models into json.

+I asked copilot what permission_classes was for view and I think I just need AllowAny because I don't have any users.